CamerAllan/BookingGo-Technical-Challenge-2018/submission.md

 ## Approach

 My approach for this challenge was to complete both parts using a common codebase in order to maximise code reuse.
 I chose to do this using `node`, due to the ease of creating a RESTful API using `express`.
-My second choice would have been to use Python & `flask` (I feel this would have made part 1 slightly more straightforward, as using node as a CLI felt a bit strange to me).

 ## Testing